nicovandenhooff/personal-website/content/home/projects.md

 - I wrote and maintain the Python package [Reddit Data Collector](https://github.com/nicovandenhooff/reddit-data-collector) ("RDC").
 RDC is a tool that integrates with Reddit's API and allows a user to collect post and comment data for further analysis.

-- I completed the the [first 15 days](https://github.com/nicovandenhooff/advent-of-code-2021) of Advent of Code 2021 ("AOC").
+- I participated in Advent of Code 2021 ("AOC").
 AOC is a yearly challenge that tests participants data structures and algorithms skills.
-My solutions are written in Python with an emphasis on the use of vectorization via NumPy.
+My [solutions](https://github.com/nicovandenhooff/advent-of-code-2021) are written in Python with an emphasis on the use of vectorization via NumPy.